1892 United States presidential election in Indiana

 A presidential election was held in Indiana on November 8, 1892, as part of the 1892 United States presidential election.
 The Democratic ticket of the former president Grover Cleveland and the former first assistant U.S. postmaster general Adlai Stevenson I defeated the Republican ticket of the incumbent president Benjamin Harrison and the former U.S. ambassador to France Whitelaw Reid.
 Cleveland defeated Harrison in the national election with 277 electoral votes.

 This was the first presidential election held in Indiana following passage of the 1889 ballot reform law, which replaced the previous party ticket system with a secret ballot.

 General election

 Summary

-Indiana chose 15 electors on a statewide general ticket.
-Nineteenth-century election laws required voters to vote directly for members of the Electoral College rather than for president.
-This sometimes resulted in small differences in the number of votes cast for electors pledged to the same presidential candidate, if some voters did not vote for all the electors nominated by a party.
+Indiana chose 15 electors in a statewide general election.
+Voters elected each member of the Electoral College individually; under this system, electors nominated by the same party often received differing numbers of votes as a consequence of voter rolloff, split-ticket voting, or electoral fusion.
 This table reflects the statewide popular vote as calculated by Walter Dean Burnham in his influential study, Presidential Ballots, 1836–1892.
 Svend Petersen finds 1,712 more votes for Harrison and 30 more votes for Bidwell in Indiana.